-Undergoing any plastic or cosmetic procedure has the potential to dramatically effect your life.
-Such decisions should be made only after obtaining the proper information and consulting with professionals.
+Undergoing any plastic or cosmetic procedure has the potential to dramatically affect your life.
+Such decisions should be made only after obtaining proper information and consulting with professionals.
 Before scheduling your procedure, Dr. Siegel recommends you consider some of the following things:

 Ask Your Doctor The Right Questions

 - What part of the body do you specialize in, and what plastic surgery procedures do you specialize in?

 - Are there any reasons why I am not a good candidate for this procedure?